gkdsc2020/Ganesh-Data-Science-Portfolio/index.md

 Overall, with this analysis we were able to solve the business problem that was stated to identify features impacting customer to leave or stay and predicting churn.

-#### CDFs of attrited customer Vs not attrited customers for Total Trans Counts:
+#### Chart: CDFs of attrited customer Vs not attrited customers for Total Trans Counts:
 ![image](https://user-images.githubusercontent.com/70597635/183262722-baa55f61-f130-4aae-a5db-88d4d341e5b5.png)